 On Elephanta Island in Mumbai, India, are the ancient Elephanta Caves, which date from the 5th to 8th century.
-These caves are a UNESCO World Heritage Site comprising rock-cut temples devoted to Lord Shiva.
+Designated as a UNESCO World Heritage Site, these caves are a captivating ensemble of rock-cut temples dedicated to Lord Shiva.
 They are an important cultural and historical site that sheds light on ancient Indian architecture, art, and religion.

 Visiting Elephanta Caves is an enriching experience that immerses tourists in India’s rich history and culture.
 The caves are a famous tourist attraction in India, attracting thousands of tourists yearly.
 The significance of visiting Elephanta Caves is that it allows tourists to explore Indian history and culture, which can be a fascinating and educational experience.